New England weathers a downgraded storm Irene

 Few people were moving around on Sunday.

-The Massachusetts Bay Transportation Authority suspended service from 8 a.m. on Sunday and Amtrak halted all rail service in the northeast.
+The Massachusetts Bay Transportation Authority suspended service from 1 p.m.
+British time on Sunday and Amtrak halted all rail service in the northeast.

 "We've been telling staff that when they come in they may have to stay beyond the end of their shift, or overnight," said Paul Biddinger, medical director for emergency management at Massachusetts General Hospital.